VAT on School Fees: FAQs

 What specific impact will these policies have on our schools?

-A factor often overlooked in the media is that if VAT is applied to school fees, Independent schools will also be able to reclaim VAT on their own spending on external goods and services.
+A factor often overlooked in the media is that when VAT is applied to school fees, Independent schools will also be able to reclaim VAT on their own spending on external goods and services.

 Based on our historic spending levels, the net impact of the VAT policy for us has been calculated as approximately 16% rather than 20%.